 In 1928 he married Marie Monnier, an accomplished artist and embroiderer who when they first met was the mistress of poet and author Léon-Paul Fargue.
 Marie was the sister of Adrienne Monnier, the first woman in Paris to open her own bookshop at La Maison des Amis des Livres, and who with her American lover Sylvia Beach ran the famous Paris-based Shakespeare and Company English-language bookshop, still in existence today.
 These literary and publishing connections kept the Bécats very much at the heart of the French artistic scene.

-The late 1920s were a boom time for French publishers of illustrated books, and Paul-Émile’s distinctive drypoints were exactly what their customers wanted; unlike some illustrators Bécat could also work quickly and reliably.
+The 1930s were a boom time for French publishers of illustrated books, and Paul-Émile’s distinctive drypoints were exactly what their customers wanted; unlike some illustrators Bécat could also work quickly and reliably.
 By the end of the 1950s he had illustrated over ninety books, including all the standard erotic and mildly-erotic titles.
-Though most of his illustrations follow a similar style and theme, he was open to different treatments, as can be seen in his playing card designs for Le Florentine; he also clearly liked sex, as Huit images testifies.
+Though most of his illustrations follow a similar style and theme, he was open to different treatments, as can be seen in his playing card designs for Le Florentine and Mémoires de Casanova; he also clearly liked sex, as Huit images testifies.

-A complete and detailed list of all 93 titles illustrated by Paul-Émile Bécat can be found at The Erotic Bibliophile website
+A complete and detailed list of all 93 titles illustrated by Paul-Émile Bécat can be found at The Erotica Bibliophile website